-When asked about the twentieth century, most people's first association are either Hitler or the Second World War.
-But during the twentieth century, Europe not just experienced one, but three horrific wars: the First and Second World War, and the Cold War that followed in their wake.
+When asked about the twentieth century in Europe, most people's first associations are either Adolf Hitler or the Second World War.
+However, during the 20th century, Europe not just experienced one, but three horrific wars: the First World War, the Second World War and the Cold War that followed in their wake.
 Oftentimes, the first half of the 20th century has therefore been labelled “The Era of Violence”, and perhaps rightly so.
-But this century might as well be regarded as an age of rebuilding, transatlantic collaboration, and global connections, thus making the twentieth century much more diverse.
+Still, this century could as well be regarded as an age of rebuilding, transatlantic collaboration, and global connections.
+Showing that the 20th century is much more diverse.

-Students of the humanities and social sciences, including economics and business, political sciences, European studies, international relations, history, culture studies and sociology, the sciences and engineering at senior undergraduate or graduate level with an interest in culture, society and politics.
+This program has been designed for students of the humanities and social sciences, including economics and business, political sciences, European studies, international relations, history, culture studies and sociology, the sciences and engineering at senior undergraduate or graduate level with an interest in European culture, society and politics.

 At the end of this course, students should be able to: